 5. These regulations apply to all undergraduate courses offered at the University of Suffolk with the exception of Integrated Master's programmes, initial teacher training provision, and programmes delivered in partnership with Unitas and Unicaf for which separate regulations exist.
 Any exceptional exemptions or variations to these regulations for individual courses (for example to meet the requirements of national apprenticeship standards and/or Professional, Statutory or Regulatory Bodies (PSRBs) in relation to assessment) are subject to approval by the Quality Committee via the submission of a variation request form.
 For new courses, approval for the variation should be sought prior to the course validation event.
-A central record of all approved variations are published as an annex to these regulations with footnotes included in the relevant paragraphs to show where variations should be applied.
+A central record of all approved variation request forms is maintained by Registry Services and details of all approved variations are published as an annex to these regulations with footnotes included in the relevant paragraphs to show where variations should be applied.

 6. Enrolment on individual validated credit-bearing modules, for example for Continuing Professional Development (CPD) purposes, is permitted where assurance is obtained that students are ready for that level of study and meet any pre-requisites for the module.
 The assessment of the module will be undertaken in accordance with these regulations, unless any variations have been approved in accordance with the procedure outlined in paragraph 5 above.
 Upon successful completion of the module(s), students will receive a transcript/record of achievement identifying credit gained and the level of achievement in relation to the FHEQ.
-Credit-bearing CPD modules may subsequently contribute towards a University of Suffolk certificate, diploma or degree course, where the award of credit has been approved in accordance with the Recognition of Prior Learning Policy.
+Creditbearing CPD modules may subsequently contribute towards a University of Suffolk certificate, diploma or degree course, where the award of credit has been approved in accordance with the Recognition of Prior Learning Policy.